puppetlabs/bolt/documentation/experimental_features.md

 ### Connecting with SSH configuration not supported by net-ssh

-You can use the external SSH transport to connect to targets using configuration that isn't supported by the Ruby net-ssh library, for example the encryption algorithm chacha20-poly1305@openssh.com.
-This example uses chacha20-poly1305@openssh.com to encrypt SSH
+You can use the external SSH transport to connect to targets using configuration that isn't supported by the Ruby net-ssh library.
+Configure the settings for the transport in your inventory file, or use your local SSH config.

-connections:
+#### Using an inventory file to specify SSH configuration

+To encrypt SSH connections using the unsupported algorithm `chacha20-poly1305@openssh.com`, add the SSH command and cypher option to your inventory file:

 ```
 # inventory.yaml